Gankare/Starlitseas_Dokumentation/README.md

 Making movement for jumping upwards on moving animated whales was hard, making it feel like the player is moving fast but still not making the game to hard.

 ### Making the movement feel fast:
 The script below is the update/tick event.
-To make the movement feel faster than it is, I added increassed fov and speed lines running down the screen when moving.
+To make the movement feel faster than it is, I added increased fov and speed lines running down the screen when moving.
 ![](/Assets/Update_PlayerScript.png)

 ### Whale tail jump: